Traffic and Performance

 Displays the total data transferred from your site through the edge.
 High values may indicate large media files or heavy traffic.

-* Click a pill to remove a metric from the chart.
+Click an active tile again to remove that metric from the chart.

 Available metrics include:

-* Four application metrics — Failed Requests, App Performance, CPU Usage, and Memory Usage.
+Five application metrics — Failed Origin Requests, App Performance, CPU Usage, Memory Usage, and App Service Plan CPU.

 At least one metric must always be selected.